jacobtrvl/emco/README.md

   3.	mongo:4.4.1
   4.	etcd:3

+TODO: correct the above
 ### Create the build base image in the EMCODOCKERREPO registry

 EMCO does not assume that the base build image, such as `golang:1.14.1-alpine`, has the necessary utilities such as `make`.
+TODO: correct the above

 Run the following to create the final build container image and populate that in the `EMCODOCKERREPO` registry.